starvagrant/toh/toh.markdown/the_collapse_of_the_tower_of_words.md

 "Yes," Anna's short answer did not betray amusement.

 "A horde of manowar swarmed the beach.
 I stayed quite still.
-They must have been reacting to the sudden movements of the other beachgoers."
+They must have been reacting to the sudden movements of the other beach goers."

 "I've been informed multiple people tried your tactic.
 You and that woman were the only ones in the water to remain alive."